arc-archive/web-sdk/README.md

 ## `<web-sdk>` component

 It initializes the WebSDK API and creates a workspace for other components.
-Other components added to the light DOM of it are scoped to this API.
+Other components added to the light DOM are scoped to this API.
 It also communicates authorization state change to child elements.

+When removing this component from the DOM it removes generated SDK from JavaScript interface.
+Dynamically created elements initializes the API the same way as during the loading stage.

 ### API